nicolaics/nicolaics.github.io/index.md

 Hi!
 My name is Nicolai Christian Suhalim and I am from Indonesia!

-Right now, I am in my third year in pursuing an undergraduate degree in [Sungkyunkwan University], South Korea.
+Right now, I am in my third year pursuing a Computer Science and Engineering bachelor's degree in [Sungkyunkwan University], South Korea.

 I am experienced in coding with C, C++, Java, Kotlin, and Python programming languages.
 I have experienced in working with